shipth-is/cli/README.md

 ## `shipthis apple apiKey status`

-Displays the status of the App Store Connect API Key in your Apple and Shipthis accounts.
+Displays the status of the App Store Connect API Key in your Apple and ShipThis accounts.
 This key is used to automatically publish your games to the App Store.

 ```
 USAGE